Highlights

 Sovereignty is an extension of control.
 If an enterprise depends on global hardware, software, or operations, it remains exposed to external shocks.

 Designing for data residency and regional jurisdiction reduces strategic dependency and strengthens continuity.
-The World Economic Forum’s Global Cybersecurity Outlook 2026 reports that 66 percent of organisations have adapted their technology strategies due to geopolitical volatility.
+The World Economic Forum’s Global Cybersecurity Outlook 2026 reports that 66 per cent of organisations have adapted their technology strategies due to geopolitical volatility.

-Through our Pace Ports and Net Zero consulting, we help clients translate sustainability goals into operational reality, address Scope 3 complexity, and improve transparency.
+Through our pace ports and net zero consulting, we help clients translate sustainability goals into operational reality, address Scope 3 complexity, and improve transparency.

-Our own science-based commitment to Net Zero by 2030 reflects this approach, aligning technology with purpose to turn environmental mandates into a business advantage.
+Our own science-based commitment to net zero by 2030 reflects this approach, aligning technology with purpose to turn environmental mandates into a business advantage.

 When clients ask me how to become faster and more efficient, the answer is structural optimisation.
 Consolidating infrastructure, applications, and vendors reduces cost and complexity, but the bigger lever is operating-model redesign.
 We are moving from meetings designed for discussion to environments designed for co-creation and execution.